All Episodes

 I mean, society didn't care when I lost jobs or careers or opportunities and so on.

-Society didn't care that I was badly educated, society didn't care that I was abused as a child, society didn't care uh as a whole that I was deflat formed, in fact a lot of society kind of cheered that on, and I just found a way to adapt and I found a way to move forward and found a way to figure it out.
+And I just found a way to adapt and I found a way to move forward and I found a way to figure it out.

 And people do what they don't.

-But I don't I don't care.
+But I don't, I don't care.

-I just I don't care.
+I just, I don't care.

-Society is uh pretty selfish.
+Society is pretty selfish.

-And then of course a lot of those jobs got replaced by, you know, like I would be maybe I wouldn't say exactly a secretary, but I would be like somebody who'd organize uh trips and and do meetings and set them all up and so on, and then that stuff all got replaced by a software tools, software tools for uh booking trips, booking meetings, making sure everyone was there, and sort it and getting it right.
+And then, of course, a lot of those jobs got replaced by, you know, like I would be maybe, I wouldn't say exactly a secretary, but I would be like somebody who'd organize trips and do meetings and set them all up and so on.

-And so like nobody cared.
+And so nobody cared.

 Nobody cared.

-So you have to figure something else.
+So you have to figure something out.

 Well, nobody cares.